Walter Scott, Jr. College of Engineering

 Opportunities for middle and high school students to explore the wonders of science, technology, engineering, and mathematics (STEM).

-Join CSU’s Department of Mechanical Engineering for two highly interactive summer programs for middle school and high school students interested in exploring the wonders of science, technology, engineering, and mathematics (STEM).
+Join CSU’s Department of Mechanical Engineering for three highly interactive summer programs for middle school and high school students interested in exploring the wonders of science, technology, engineering, and mathematics (STEM).
 The programs will be run by CSU Mechanical Engineering faculty and student mentors dedicated to small groups, offering youth the opportunity to connect with leaders at their local university.

-Held at CSU’s state-of-the-art engineering facilities, these exciting and educational programs will strike a balance between hands-on learning and socializing.
+Held at CSU’s state-of-the-art engineering and CSU Spur facilities, these exciting and educational programs will strike a balance between hands-on learning and socializing.
 Each day will include an icebreaker, two lessons, two activities, two social opportunities to connect with fellow students, lunch, and a debriefing.
 Lunch will be provided and held at interesting spots around campus, both indoors and outside.

 Core science and engineering ideas will provide students with essential information to build upon and integrate throughout their lives.
 View the summer programs below!